5 Reasons Blogging Might Not Be For You

 To be a great blogger, you have to get good at writing in a relatable way.
 You have to write for other people.

 Building a successful blog requires getting to know other bloggers.
 You have to make friends and create relationships.

 Every successful blogger I know has strong relationships and friendships with other bloggers.
 You’ll need help (mentoring, support, links, mentions, referrals) from other bloggers if you want to build a blog that matters.

 I’ve seen plenty of potentially great bloggers struggle simply because they’re terrified to get out of their shell and meet new people.

 Successful bloggers look forward to connecting with other bloggers and know that some of their most rewarding relationships and friendships come from these connections.

-If I didn’t scare you off with the points above, the new course I’m launching today might be a great way for you to get started blogging.
+If I didn’t scare you off with the points above, maybe it’s time for you to get started blogging.

 Just remember, starting a blog is actually easy.
 Thousands of new blogs are started every day.
 Anyone can create a blog in 5 minutes, but very few people will create blogs that matter.

 Published January, 2012